apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/openfile.md

 This saves network IO on object stores.

-The `openFile()` operation MAY check the state of the filesystem during its invocation, but as the state of the filesystem may change betwen this call and the actual `build()` and `get()` operations, this file-specific preconditions (file exists, file is readable, etc) MUST NOT be checked here.
+The `openFile()` operation MAY check the state of the filesystem during its invocation, but as the state of the filesystem may change between this call and the actual `build()` and `get()` operations, this file-specific preconditions (file exists, file is readable, etc) MUST NOT be checked here.